ecg2104/GISWorkshops/Workshops/IntroGIS_QGIS.md

 Next, you will add the housing unit data.

-CSV files may not add properly from the browser panel so instead, use the data source manager and choose the “Delimited text” option.
+CSV files may not add properly from the browser panel so instead, use the data source manager ![DSMButton] and choose the “Delimited text” option.
 Specify that the table is a CSV and choose “no geography.”
 The dialog will provide a preview of the data at the bottom:

 ![dsmWIndow]